 Remove debris buildup on the pawls on the flywheel and the cooling fins.
 Use a bristle brush to remove dirt.
 Don’t use any metal tool to remove the debris as this can cause damage.

-11. Inspect the Muffler and Clean the Spark Arrestor on a Husqvarna Chainsaw
+11. Inspect the Muffler and Clean the Spark Arrestor

 Inspect the muffler for any damage and ensure it is properly attached.
 Replace a damaged muffler.

 You will find a spark arrestor on most Husqvarna chainsaws.
 This is a small metal screen that prevents hot exhaust materials from shooting out of the chainsaw.